(Dis)ability and Comics: Fifth Annual Dartmouth College Conference on Illustration, Comics, and Animation

 Join us for a one-day conference at Dartmouth College on Friday April 26, 2019.

-Of particular interest are papers that consider comics as graphic medicine, comics and ableism, comics and neuro-divergence, autism in graphic novels and comics, disability and graphic memoir, creative titles or series by comics artists and writers who identify with or include ability-challenged perspectives, disability studies/theory approaches to contemporary comics and/or issues in comics studies, race and /or gender and sexuality and disability in comics, and comics and pictorial literacy as tools within developmental education studies.
+For the (Dis)ability and Comics: Fifth Annual Dartmouth College Conference on Illustration, Comics, and Animation we are especially interested in apers that consider comics as graphic medicine, comics and ableism, comics and neuro-divergence, autism in graphic novels and comics, disability and graphic memoir, creative titles or series by comics artists and writers who identify with or include ability-challenged perspectives, disability studies/theory approaches to contemporary comics and/or issues in comics studies, race and /or gender and sexuality and disability in comics, and comics and pictorial literacy as tools within developmental education studies.

 To participate in the conference, please send a two hundred-word abstract of your talk along with a short professional bio to